About ASXL2/Shashi-Pena Syndrome (SPS)

 The ARRE Foundation cataloged a list of all the symptoms reported in the medical literature about individuals with ASXL2/Shashi-Pena Syndrome.
 This map of symptoms across health domains is available in a downloadable PDF and is a helpful document to share with your loved one’s doctors.

 It’s important to note that all the symptoms listed here are not present in every individual with Shashi-Pena Syndrome.
-This is a wide range of symptoms reported across 14 individuals.
+This is a wide range of symptoms reported across 14 individuals as of October 2023.
 The intent of this document is to help you and your loved one’s doctors know what signs and symptoms to watch for.

 Gene sequencing is required to confirm a diagnosis of Shashi-Pena Syndrome.